ui/stamps-api-docs/source/legacy_members_api.rst

 Parameter               Required    Description
 ======================= =========== =========================
-token                   Yes         Authentication token in string email                   No          Membership email. mobile_number           No          Membership mobile number. member_id               No          Membership member ID. check_duplicate_id      No          Boolean indicating whether to check members' duplicate ID or not.
+token                   Yes         Authentication token in string email                   No          Membership email.
+Required if other identifiers are empty. mobile_number           No          Membership mobile number.
+Required if other identifiers are empty. member_id               No          Membership member ID.
+Required if other identifiers are empty. check_duplicate_id      No          Boolean indicating whether to check members' duplicate ID or not.
 ======================= =========== =========================